top of page

 Compass of stillness

-This 7-day Erasmus+ training course invites participants into the desert, not as a physical landscape, but as a living symbol of the inner terrains we all traverse.
+This 7-day Erasmus+ training course invited participants into the desert, not as a physical landscape, but as a living symbol of the inner terrains we all traverse.

 The desert, vast and quiet, evokes the personal moments of emptiness, pause, and stillness that often precede transformation.
 Within its silence lies both challenge and potential: the absence of familiar paths becomes an invitation to rediscover resilience, creativity, and connection.

-By weaving symbolic, embodied, and creative approaches together, this training empowers youth workers and facilitators to become skilled companions in life’s transitional spaces.
-Those they support will gain resilience, inner resources, and creative ways of meaning-making.
+By weaving symbolic, embodied, and creative approaches together, this training empowered youth workers and facilitators to become skilled companions in life’s transitional spaces.

-The desert thus becomes not a place of despair,
+The desert is not not a place of despair,

 but a vital threshold toward renewal.